sverweij/virtual-code-owners/README.md

 # etc
 ```

+## FAQ

-### Mixing real and virtual groups
+### Can I mix real and virtual groups in `VIRTUAL-CODEOWNERS`?

+Yes.

-It might be you already have a group or two defined, but just want to use
+It might be you already have a team or two defined, but just want to use
-_additional_ groups.
-In that case just don't specify it in `group-mapping.yml`
+_additional_ teams.
+In that case just don't specify the already-defined teams
-and _virtual-code-owners_ will leave it alone.
+in `virtual-teams.yml` and _virtual-code-owners_ will leave them alone.

-### Having usernames in VIRTUAL-CODEOWNERS
+### Can I still use usernames in `VIRTUAL-CODEOWNERS`

+Yes.

-This is possible as well - just make sure there's no name clashes between the
+Just make sure there's no name clashes between the username and a (virtual)
-username and a (virtual) group name and _virtual-code-owners_ will leave
-the real name alone.
+group name and _virtual-code-owners_ will leave the real name alone.

-### Limitations
+### Any limitations I should know of?

-Currently only works for _usernames_ and _team names_
+- Currently only works for _usernames_ to identify team members - not for e-mail addresses.
+- If people are in more than one team, chances are they get mentioned multiple
+  times on the same line if both teams are code owners of the same part of the
+  code.
+While maybe not ideal, the resulting code owners file is still valid
+- _virtual-code-owners_ assumes the VIRTUAL-CODEOWNERS is a valid CODEOWNERS file
+  and the virtual-teams.yml is a valid yaml file with teams names as keys and
+  team members as arrays under these.
+It will likely throw errors when this
+  assumption is not met, but the error-messages might not be as clear as possible.